 The iPhone is so ubiquitous these days, it’s surprising to realize that it has been less than six years since the earliest adopters lined up for the original version on June 29, 2007.
 Yang Kee Noodle, born Aug.
-19, 2003, was already a fixture by then: It will celebrate its 10th birthday this summer.
+19, 2003, was already a fixture by then: It celebrated its 10th birthday in summer 2013.

 With its tasty pan-Asian dishes designed by Chef John Castro of Winston’s at Sullivan University and the look and feel of a well-capitalized national “premium fast casual” chain, Yang Kee Noodle fits right in among the national chain eateries at Oxmoor Center.